risingwavelabs/risingwave-operator/docs/general/api.md

 <em>(Optional)</em>
 <p>Flag to indicate if OpenKruise should be enabled for components.
-If enabled, CloneSets will be used for meta/frontend/compactor nodes and Advanced StateFulSets will be used for compute nodes.</p>
+If enabled, CloneSets will be used for meta/frontend/compactor nodes and Advanced StatefulSets will be used for compute nodes.</p>
 </td>
 </tr>
 <tr>